OCA/web/web_widget_url_translatable/readme/DESCRIPTION.rst

 This module extends the URL widget, so it works the same than other widget with translatable fields.
-In edition mode the button that allows to open the tranlation view is displayed.
+In edition mode the button that allows to open the translation view is displayed.